qtnc/6pad2/doc/python-scripting-api.md

 :	A string representing the key shortcut associated with the item (e.g. 'Ctrl+E').
 Empty if no accelerator is associated with this item. int id (read only):
-:	The command identifier of this item. int enabled:
+:	The command identifier of this item. bool enabled:
-:	The enabled/disabled state of the item. int checked:
+:	The enabled/disabled state of the item. bool checked:
-:	The checked/unchecked state of the item. int radio:
+:	The checked/unchecked state of the item. bool radio:
 :	Whether or not the item is a radio button menu item. callable action:
 :	The action function that has to be called when the item is clicked.
 This is None for submenus or built-in menu items (i.e. items that are natively managed).